louisdeluche/tp-test-unitaire/Readme.md

-# EasyNotes Application
+#  Application

-Build a Restful CRUD API for a simple Note-Taking application using Node.js, Express and MongoDB.
+Build a Restful CRUD API application using Node.js, Express and MongoDB.

 ## Steps to Setup